French nasal vowels in liaisons

 How to spell the nasal vowels in French?

-The table below presents how to read and how to write nasal vowels in French.
+The table below presents how to read and write nasal vowels in French.

 Liaison and French nasal vowels (A video)